constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 The first problem I try to solve is to increase the query completeness;
 For that purpose we try to divide the search space among peers.
-It has to be considered first that we don't know in advance the topology of the domain, so we cannot in advance divide the search space.
+It has to be considered first that we don't know in advance the topology of the domain, so we cannot divide the search space a priori.

-- <span class="question_hypothesis">Collect the seed URLs and to divide them between the query engines</span>:
+- <span class="question_hypothesis">Collect the seed URLs and divide them between the query engines</span>:
-The advantage of this strategy is the communication between the engine is minimal, at the start or at a moment where we have a large number of URLs we let the engine execute the query on their own and at the stopping condition, the engine share the results.
+The advantage of this strategy is the communication between the engines is minimal, at the start or at a moment when we have a large number of URLs we let the engines execute the query on their own and at the stopping condition, the engine share their results.
 The limitation of this strategy is that we don't consider if the data sources discoverable inside the seed URLs overlaps.

 - <span class="question_hypothesis">Set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field</span>:
 The advantage of this strategy is, like the first one, the communication between engines is low.
 However, unlike the previous one, there is a mechanism to avoid redundant calculations.
-By doing so, the query engine has a lookup policy that restricts links visited by others.
+By doing so, the query engines have a lookup policy that restricts links visited by others.
-For example, the engine might be responsible for a specific semantic section of the domain, e.g.: cities in geospatial query.
+For example, the engines might be responsible for a specific semantic section of the domain, e.g.: cities in geospatial query.
 The limitation of this strategy is that the criteria might have to be changed depending on the executed query and the type of dataset from which we expect to find results.